jnozzi/cocoadev.com/SiteContent/General/MouseEnteredAndExitedNotWorking.markdown

 When in doubt, read the documentation.
 In this case, the documentation says:

-''Informs the receiver that the cursor has entered a tracking rectangle.''
+*Informs the receiver that the cursor has entered a tracking rectangle.*

 Have you, in fact, set up a tracking rectangle?